 Structural movement

 Repair category 1

-Notes The property is affected by minor past settlement evidenced by old cracking to the walls.
-On the basis of our single inspection this appears to be of a long-standing nature with no evidence of recent significant movement apparent.
+Notes There original building is affected by past settlement evidenced by distortions to the walls, including a bulge to the roadside gable.
+On the basis of a single inspection this appears to be of a longstanding nature with no evidence of recent significant movement.